$42 | 2 hours | 1.5 miles

 Portland is known for its sunny skies from June through October, and when it does rain, it’s typically either a constant sprinkle or a squall that passes quickly.

-In the case of extreme or dangerous weather, we’ll cancel the tour with as much notice as possible.
-If we cancel, we’ll contact you directly to refund or rebook you. -
+In the case of extreme or dangerous weather, I’ll cancel the tour with as much notice as possible.
+If I cancel, I’ll contact you directly to refund or rebook you.

 Cancellation is free up to 24 hours in advance of your reservation time.
-We’ll rebook or refund you — your preference!
+I’ll rebook or refund you — your preference!

 -